Services for Persons with Disabilities

-The Ryerson Library is committed to providing equal access to services and collections to all students, faculty and staff of the University.
-Where use of library facilities and/or services are difficult or impossible, the Library will accommodate users with disabilities to examine sources, retrieve materials, and access services.
+The Toronto Metropolitan University Library is committed to providing equal access to services and collections to all students, faculty and staff of the University.
+Where use of our library facilities and/or services are difficult or impossible, we will accommodate users to examine sources, retrieve materials, and access services.

 Handouts and library promotional materials can be provided in accessible formats upon request (e-text, Braille, MP3 and large print).